Monitor Confluent Platform Topics with USM

 For Confluent for Kubernetes deployments

-In your Confluent Platform cluster resource YAML file, add the following
+In the Confluent Platform cluster resource YAML file, add the following

 Apply the configuration change to trigger a rolling restart of the controllers: